Frequently Asked Questions

 The deposit is held by the College as a security deposit.
 If you choose not to move into accommodation this bond is fully refundable.

-What happens if I don’t pay the bond and pre-payment?
+What happens if I don’t pay the bond and first instalment?

-Payment of the security deposit and the pre-payment must be made in full before you can be given access to a room.
+Non-payment of the security deposit means that your application will not be processed.
+The first instalment must be made in full before you can be given access to a room.

 When can I use my room?